'People Thought It Was A Shooting!': Suspects Sought For Setting Off Fireworks Inside Parks Mall In Arlington

 Now, police have released surveillance images of three suspects who are believed to be connected to the incident.
 The suspects are believed to be in their late teens to early 20s.

 “They will be held accountable.
 People thought it was a shooting!”
-Jones said in a tweet.MORE NEWS: 'I'm Not A Mandate Guy': Lt.
-Governor Dan Patrick Disagrees With CDC Director On COVID-19 Restrictions, Wants ERCOT Head To Resign
+Jones said in a tweet.MORE NEWS: FBI Arrests Denton Police Officer David Schoolcraft

 “This was ridiculous and caused a tremendous amount of fear and panic of an active shooter,” Arlington Lt.
 Chris Cook added.